Transistor, early British Experimental Device from

 Transistor, early British Experimental Device from Pye Radio Research Labs, early 1950's

-The transistor, invented by William Shockley, Walter Brattain and John Bardeeen, was announced by Bell Telephone Laboratories in 1948, revolutionising the field of electronics.
+The transistor, invented by William Shockley, Walter Brattain and John Bardeen, was announced by Bell Telephone Laboratories in 1948, revolutionising the field of electronics.
 The transistor was the first solid-state device which could act as a switch or an amplifier, replacing the bulky, fragile and unreliable triode valves, first introduced in 1907.
-Intensive research refined the device, though it was several years before it became commercially available.
+Intensive research refined the device, although it was several years before it became commercially available.
+These examples are early experimental British transistors and include both the original point-contact type and the more effective junction type.

 - Electronic Components